opencog/learn/download/README.md

 ==============
 Assorted scripts to download text files/corpora from the net.
-This includes tools to download and pre-process Wikipedia articles in multiple langauges, and likewise for Project Gutenberg texts, and also for "Archive of Our Own" fan-fiction titles.
+This includes tools to download and pre-process Wikipedia articles in multiple languages, and likewise for Project Gutenberg texts, and also for "Archive of Our Own" fan-fiction titles.

 Pre-processing for wikipedia means stripping out wiki markup, as